-- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use - Papers containing confidential personal data will not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access - Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
-Staff and pupils are reminded to change their passwords at regular intervals - Encryption software is used to protect portable devices and removable media, such as USB devices.
-As we purchase new staff laptops these will contain encryption software. - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our acceptable use policy) - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)
+- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data, are kept under lock and key when not in use. - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, or left anywhere else where there is general access. - Where personal information needs to be taken off site, staff must sign it in and out from the school office. - Passwords that are at least 10 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
+Staff and pupils are reminded that they should not reuse passwords from other sites. - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices. - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our Acceptable Use Policy). - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8).